Scent Seal pitch earns top prize in PNW’s 2025 Big Sell

 “The PNW Big Sell is consistently a unique opportunity for aspiring entrepreneurs to share their startup ideas while collaborating with students with PNW College of Business students to refine their concepts,” said Alexandra Moran, assistant professor of practice in management, in a press release.
 “We appreciate both the generous sponsorships and the enthusiasm from all involved to produce this year’s showcase of innovation and support the presenters’ business goals.”

-A panel of three judges chose the trio from a field of nine finalists.
+Nine finalists presented their pitches to a panel of three judges inside Purdue Northwest’s Commercialization and Manufacturing Excellence Center building.
 The judges were: Faith Spencer, CEO of Iron Works Corp.; Shaunte Robinson, executive director at JP Morgan; and James Kornas, executive vice president at Ozinga Rail.

 Other finalists include: